mrares/zim7/README.md

 This is in staging.

-And this is a commit to staging.
+I think this is done.

-Testing deploy script